-Adding a Part can also be done via the Parts List, see below.
+Adding a Part can also be done via the Parts List screen; see section below.

 If you navigate to DATACENTER | Parts | Parts List, this takes you to a list page of Parts where you can see any Parts you’ve already created.

-The Parts List is the master list showing each part that is being tracked in Device42.
-As shown above, the list is similar to other lists in Device42, which includes an Action menu and the ability to search, sort and filter.
+The Parts List can be thought of as the “master inventory”, which shows each part that is being tracked by Device42.
+The list is similar to other lists in Device42, which includes an Action menu and the ability to search, sort and filter.